-A global Code
+A global code

 With thousands of employees around the world, Thomson Reuters operates under a wide variety of laws and regulations.
-At times, we tailor our decisions and actions to specific facts and situations.
-Still, regardless of where we operate, our values and principles will not change.
-This Code underscores those values and principles while also providing a practical resource to check policies, guide decisions and help employees and others understand when and how to Seek Help.
+Regardless of where we operate, our values and trust principles will not change.
+This Code underscores those values and principles and helps guide how we engage with our customers, our business partners (such as vendors, suppliers, agents, etc.), our colleagues and the communities where we work and live.
+The Code is also a practical resource to check policies, guide decisions and help employees and others understand when and how to Seek Help.